Rough governor's race highlights Tennessee primary election | New Country 923

 The state, like its southern neighbors, was once dominated by Democrats.
 But it hasn’t elected one to statewide office since 2006, and in 2012 Republicans secured supermajorities in both houses for the first time since Reconstruction.
 Tennessee favored Trump by 26 percentage points in 2016.

-The contest to succeed popular term-limited Republican Gov. Bill Haslam has attracted four leading Republicans: U.S. Rep. Diane Black, former state economic development chief Randy Boyd, businessman Bill Lee and state House Speaker Beth Harwell.
-Together, they have put some $40.2 million of their own money into the race and have spent a record $45.7 million total.
+The contest to succeed popular term-limited Republican Gov. Bill Haslam has attracted four leading Republicans: U.S. Rep. Diane Black, former state economic development chief Randy Boyd, businessman Bill Lee, and state House Speaker Beth Harwell.
+Together, they’ve put some $40.2 million of their own money into the race and have spent a record $45.7 million total.

-With the spending spree, the candidates have fought over who is more loyal to the president and his tough-on-immigration priorities.
+With the spending spree, the candidates have fought over who’s more loyal to the president and his tough-on-immigration priorities.

-Vice President Mike Pence has offered his support for Black.
-But Trump has stopped short of endorsing her, despite keeping her by his side and praising her during several events.
+Vice President Mike Pence has offered support for Black.
+But Trump has stopped short of endorsing her, despite keeping her by his side and praising her during events.

-Two leading Democrats have been far more cordial in their race for their party’s nomination.
+Nashville resident Robert Crowell, 69, said he voted for Black because he’d frequently seen her on TV talking about her platform.
+“I just voted for the American politicians that believe in a strong national defense and protecting our borders,” he added. “…Tennessee is a more conservative state.
+I just go with the ones that agree with the president.”

+In the race for the Democratic nomination for governor, the two leading candidates have been more cordial.
 Former Nashville Mayor Karl Dean has outspent state House Minority Leader Craig Fitzhugh $4.4 million to $984,800, though Fitzhugh has peeled off important endorsements from state employees’ and teachers’ groups.

-Both candidates argue they are leaders who can break down partisan barriers and make divided government work during divisive political times — messaging that points to the tightrope Democrats must walk to get elected statewide in Tennessee.
+Both candidates say they’re leaders who can break down partisan barriers and make government work during divisive political times — messaging that points to the tightrope Democrats must walk to get elected statewide in Tennessee.

 Any Democratic nominee for either governor or senator would need the support of moderate Republicans and independents.